Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 2. Workspaces are used to create replica sets for debugging or developmental purposes

-3. The remote backend is configured for Terraform workflow
+3. The remote backend is configured for the Terraform workflow

 Default workspace Test workspace